redFrik/udk17-Digital_Harmony/udk170622/README.md

 ![mic](00mic.png?raw=true "mic")

-if not the check that you have 'built-in microphone' selected as sound input in your system preferences.
+if not check that you have 'built-in microphone' selected as sound input source in your system preferences.

-try playing with the delay time in the inspector (0-43844), change the colours and texture resolution.
+try playing with the delay time in the inspector (usable range of values: 0-43844), try to change the colours and texture resolution.

 now let us add a shader.